EventStore/EventStore/docs/cluster.md

 **Default**: `1` (single node, no high-availability).

 Common values for the `ClusterSize` setting are three or five (to have a majority of two nodes and a majority of three nodes).
+We recommended setting this to an odd number of nodes to minimise the chance of a tie during elections, which would lengthen the election process.

 ### Discovering cluster members